Pruning

-Pruning is a horticultural, arboricultural, and silvicultural practice involving the selective removal of certain parts of a plant, such as branches, buds, or roots.
+Pruning is the selective removal of certain parts of a plant, such as branches, buds, or roots.

+It is practiced in horticulture (especially fruit tree pruning), arboriculture, and silviculture.

 The practice entails the targeted removal of diseased, damaged, dead, non-productive, structurally unsound, or otherwise unwanted plant material from crop and landscape plants.
-Some try to remember the categories as "the 4 D's": the last general category being "deranged".
 In general, the smaller the branch that is cut, the easier it is for a woody plant to compartmentalize the wound and thus limit the potential for pathogen intrusion and decay.
 It is therefore preferable to make any necessary formative structural pruning cuts to young plants, rather than removing large, poorly placed branches from mature plants.

-In nature, meteorological conditions such as wind, ice and snow, and salinity can cause plants to self-prune.
-This natural shedding is called abscission.
+Woody plants may undergo a process referred to as self-pruning, where they will drop twigs or branches which are no longer producing more energy than they require.
+It is theorized that this process can also occur in response to lack of water, in order to reduce the surface area where water can be lost.
+This natural shedding of branches is called cladoptosis.

 Specialized pruning practices may be applied to certain plants, such as roses, fruit trees, and grapevines.
-It is important when pruning that the tree's limbs are kept intact, as this is what helps the tree stay upright.
-Different pruning techniques may be deployed on herbaceous plants than those used on perennial woody plants.
-Hedges, by design, are usually (but not exclusively) maintained by hedge trimming, rather than by pruning.
+Different pruning techniques may be used on herbaceous plants than those used on perennial woody plants.

 Reasons to prune plants include deadwood removal, shaping (by controlling or redirecting growth), improving or sustaining health, reducing risk from falling branches, preparing nursery specimens for transplanting, and both harvesting and increasing the yield or quality of flowers and fruits.

-Pruning landscape and amenity trees
+Pruning terms

+Branch wood

+Branch wood is an individual stem that grows off of another stem.

+Trunk wood

+Trunk wood is the main stem of a tree which individual stems grow out of.

+Branch collar

+This refers to the area below the union of where branch wood attaches with the trunk/stem wood.
+This can often appear raised.

+Branch bark ridge

+This refers to the junction between branch wood and trunk/stem wood.
+It usually looks raised.

-Types of branch union
+Types of pruning

-For arboricultural purposes the unions of tree branches (i.e. where they join together) are placed in one of three categories: collared, collarless or codominant.
-Regardless of the overall type of pruning being carried out, each type of union is cut in a particular way so that the branch has less chance of regrowth from the cut area and the best chance of sealing over and compartmentalising decay.
-This is often referred to by arborists as "target cutting".
+Pruning in an urban setting is crucial due to the tree being in drastically different conditions than where it naturally grows.